Ajay-Ramesh-23/Slack-Bolt-SDK/README.md

-# Slack Integration Python Basics
+# Slack Bot SDK

-This is a repository, where I would be experimenting all the varieties provided by the Slack API.
+This is a repository where I would be experimenting all the varieties provided by the Slack API.